-b) Loans from others
+c) Loans from others

 - 1. During the quarter ended June 30, 2023, Roadzen (DE) entered into a \$7.5 million senior secured notes agreement with Mizuho as a lender and administrative agent, which originally had a maturity date of 30 June, 2024.
-On May 14, 2024, as required by the terms of this senior secured notes agreement, the Company issued to the lender Mizuho, a warrant to purchase 1,432,517 Ordinary Shares at an exercise price of \$0.0001 per share.
-On July 26, 2024, subsequent to the date of the balance sheet, the Company entered into Amendment No. 1 to the senior secured notes, providing for an additional \$4 million in principal amount to a total of \$11.5 million, and an extension of the maturity date to December 31, 2024.
+On May 14, 2024, as required by the terms of this senior secured notes agreement, the Company issued to the lender, a warrant to purchase 1,432,517 Ordinary Shares at an exercise price of \$0.0001 per share.
+On July 26, 2024, the Company entered into Amendment No. 1 to the senior secured notes, providing for an additional \$4 million in principal amount to a total of \$11.5 million, and an extension of the maturity date to December 31, 2024.
 Terms of the notes are otherwise the same as the original notes issued in June 2023, including an interest rate of 15% per annum, and did not require any additional warrants. - 2.
-As the accounting acquirer Roadzen (DE) has assumed promissory note amounting to \$2.46 million at a discount of 10% which was obtained to finance transaction costs in connection with the Business Combination.
-The Promissory note is not convertible and interest of 20% per annum and is due and payable upon the earlier of the date on which the Company consummates its initial Business Combination or the date of the liquidation of the Company.
-The Company has not honored repayment of the promissory note on the due date.

-- 3. During the quarter ended December 31, 2023, Good Insurance Brokers Private Limited secured loan facilities from two financial institutions.
-A loan of \$0.76 million was obtained from Mufin Green Finance Ltd., bearing an interest rate of 17.5%, with repayments scheduled in monthly installments up to November 2024.
-Additionally, a loan of \$0.06 million was availed from Hindon Mercantile Ltd., carrying an interest rate of 21%, with the principal amount repayable in bullet payments within 60 days from the date of each disbursement - 4.
-During the quarter ended June 30, 2024 and March 31, 2024 the Company has issued \$1.0 million and \$0.5 million notes at an interest rate of 17.5% per annum and mature on the sixth month anniversary of the funding of the notes respectively.
-The interest rate on the notes can be increased maximum up to 29% as per the applicable condition of repayment. - 5.
-As the accounting acquirer, Roadzen (DE) is deemed to have assumed Convertible Promissory Note amounting to \$1.03 million which was obtained to finance transaction costs in connection with a Business Combination.
+As the accounting acquirer Roadzen (DE) has assumed a promissory note in the principal amount of \$2.46 million at a discount of 10% which was obtained to finance transaction costs in connection with the Business Combination.
+The Promissory note is not convertible, accrues interest at the rate of 20% per annum and is due and payable upon the earlier of the date on which the Company consummates its initial Business Combination or the date of the liquidation of the Company.
+The Company has not honored repayment of the promissory note on the due date. - 3.
+During the quarter ended December 31, 2023, Good Insurance Brokers Private Limited secured loan facilities from two financial institutions.
+A loan of \$0.33 million was obtained from Mufin Green Finance Ltd., bearing an interest rate of 17.5%, with repayments scheduled in monthly installments up to November 2024.
+Additionally, a loan of \$0.83 million was obtained from Hindon Mercantile Ltd., carrying an interest rate of 21%, with the principal amount repayable in bullet payments within 60 days from the date of each disbursement. - 4.
+During the quarter ended June 30, 2024 and March 31, 2024 the Company has issued \$1.0 million and \$0.5 million respectively, in original principal amount of promissory notes, bearing interest at a rate of 17.5% per annum and mature on the sixth month anniversary of the funding of the notes respectively.
+As per the term of the agreement the interest rate on the notes can be increased up to a maximum of 29%. - 5.
+As the accounting acquirer, Roadzen (DE) is deemed to have assumed a Convertible Promissory Note in the principal amount of \$1.03 million which was obtained to finance transaction costs in connection with the Business Combination.
 The Convertible Promissory Notes is a non-interest bearing instrument and payable upon the consummation of a Business Combination or may be convertible into warrants of the post-Business Combination entity at a price of \$1.00 per warrant at the holder's discretion.
 The warrants would be identical to the private placement warrants described in note 16.
 The Company has not honored repayment of the promissory note on the due date.